OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/ea.md

 * Some of the stereotypes can have properties associated with them.
 For example, stereotype "allocated" of profile "SysML 1.1" have properties "allocatedFrom" and "allocatedTo".

 *To map the properties of stereotypes you need to do the following:
-1. [[Mapping_Configuration#View.2FEdit_XSLT_Configurations_options |Edit mapping XSLT]] to map the required property.
+1. [Edit mapping XSLT](../integrate/mapping-configuration.md#view-edit-xslt-configurations-options) to map the required property.
 The property must be added under XSLT of any custom property.
 2. Select "Sync" option under [Behavior for Absent Fields](../integrate/integration-configuration.md#behavior-for-absent-fields) in the integration settings.

 When Enterprise Architect is the source system and the property to be synchronized from source is "allocatedFrom", the XSLT will be: